-0: Not at all.

-1: It is permitted but regulated in ways that, in practice, favor groups allied with the government.
-2: It is permitted without limit.

-3: It is permitted but regulated in ways that, in practice, foster representation of diverse perspectives.
+- 0: Not at all. - 1: It is permitted but regulated in ways that, in practice, favor groups allied with the government. - 2: It is permitted without limit. - 3: It is permitted but regulated in ways that, in practice, foster representation of diverse perspectives.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
-DATE SPECIFIC: Election-specific dates (v2eltype).

-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).

-YEARS: 1900-2023

-CONVERGENCE: Model parameters with convergence issues: universal thresholds, expert thresholds, main-country-coded thresholds.
+COUNTRY-YEAR AGGREGATION: Mean DATE SPECIFIC: Election-specific dates (v2eltype).
+CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+YEARS: 1900-2024 CONVERGENCE: Model parameters with convergence issues: universal thresholds, main-country-coded thresholds.

 4.1.3 V-Dem Indicators - Deliberation

 Instructions to the coders (as shown in the surveys)

 Deliberation:

 The following questions address the deliberative or non-deliberative nature of a country's politics, with particular focus on elite levels.
 Some of these questions focus on the quality of discourse and others focus on public policies.

 4.1.3.1 Engaged society (v2dlengage)

-Long tag: vdem\cy\v2dlengage
+Long tag: vdem_cy_v2dlengage

 Original tag: v2dlengage

-Dataset citation: Coppedge et al. (2024), Pemstein, Marquardt, Tzelgov, Wang, Medzihorsky, Krusell, Miri & von Römer (2023b)
+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b)

 Merge scores:

-Non-missing observations in original unit: Sum: 27268, Percent: 98.96 Non-missing observations in chosen unit: Sum: 27268, Percent: 91.52 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:
+Non-missing observations in original unit: Sum: 27447, Percent: 98.97 Non-missing observations in chosen unit: Sum: 27447, Percent: 91.57 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:

-VARIABLE TYPE: C PROJECT MANAGER(S): Michael Coppedge, John Gerring, Staffan Lindberg ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: When important policy changes are being considered, how wide and how independent are public deliberations?
+VARIABLE TYPE: C PROJECT MANAGER(S): Michael Coppedge, John Gerring, Staffan Lindberg ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: When important policy changes are being considered, how wide and how independent are public deliberations?
 CLARIFICATION: This question refers to deliberation as manifested in discussion, debate, and other public forums such as popular media.
 RESPONSES:

-0: Public deliberation is never, or almost never allowed.
-1: Some limited public deliberations are allowed but the public below the elite levels is almost always either unaware of major policy debates or unable to take part in them.
-2: Public deliberation is not repressed but nevertheless infrequent and non-elite actors are typically controlled and/or constrained by the elites.
-3: Public deliberation is actively encouraged and some autonomous non-elite groups participate, but it is confined to a small slice of specialized groups that tends to be the same across issue-areas.
-4: Public deliberation is actively encouraged and a relatively broad segment of non-elite groups often participate and vary with different issue-areas.
-5: Large numbers of non-elite groups as well as ordinary people tend to discuss major policies among themselves, in the media, in associations or neighborhoods, or in the streets.
+- 0: Public deliberation is never, or almost never allowed. - 1: Some limited public deliberations are allowed but the public below the elite levels is almost always either unaware of major policy debates or unable to take part in them. - 2: Public deliberation is not repressed but nevertheless infrequent and non-elite actors are typically controlled and/or constrained by the elites. - 3: Public deliberation is actively encouraged and some autonomous non-elite groups participate, but it is confined to a small slice of specialized groups that tends to be the same across issue-areas. - 4: Public deliberation is actively encouraged and a relatively broad segment of non-elite groups often participate and vary with different issue-areas. - 5: Large numbers of non-elite groups as well as ordinary people tend to discuss major policies among themselves, in the media, in associations or neighborhoods, or in the streets.
 Grass-roots deliberation is common and unconstrained.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.